aburrell/aacgmv2/c_aacgmv2/README.txt

-2. Set the environment variable AACGM_v2_DAT_PREFIX to the directory that you are storing the coefficients in AND include the prefix of the coefficient files, i.e., aacgm_coeffs-12-
+2. Set the environment variable AACGM_v2_DAT_PREFIX to the directory that you are storing the coefficients in AND include the prefix of the coefficient files, i.e., aacgm_coeffs-13-

    e.g.:

-   AACGM_v2_DAT_PREFIX=/mnt/thayerfs/shepherd/AACGM/idl/coeffs/aacgm_coeffs-12-
+   AACGM_v2_DAT_PREFIX=/mnt/thayerfs/shepherd/AACGM/idl/coeffs/aacgm_coeffs-13-

    Note that if you used the old AACGM software from JHU/APL you should have a similar variable already set.

 3. Untar the contents of the .tar file into a directory

-4. Setup the magnetic field model by putting the GUFM1/IGRF coefficients (magmodel_1590-2015.txt) somewhere or leaving them in the current directory and setting the environment variable IGRF_COEFFS to the fully qualified path, i.e.,
+4. Setup the magnetic field model by putting the GUFM1/IGRF coefficients file (magmodel_1590-2020.txt) somewhere or leaving them in the current directory and setting the environment variable IGRF_COEFFS to the fully qualified path, i.e.,

-   IGRF_COEFFS=/directory_you_put_IGRF_coefs_in/magmodel_1590-2015.txt
+   IGRF_COEFFS=/directory_you_put_IGRF_coefs_in/magmodel_1590-2020.txt

 5. Build the test program by running: